Bhisma93/HarvardCS50/Git-Github-Course.md

 - Push > Upload Git commits to a remote repo, like Github
 - Pull > Download changes from remote repo into your local machine

+Create SSH to push repository to Github repo